brandonliu/ros/Introclass/residual_plots_tv.md

 ### Understanding the choice using fake-data simulation

-Simulate final scores using the actual midterm scores and given model parameters.
+Simulate final scores using the actual midterm scores and model parameters.

 ``` r